cuiaiyu/dressing-in-order/README.md

 ---
 ## Cite us!
-If you find this work is helpful, please consider to cite us as
+If you find this work is helpful, please consider to star :star2: this repo and cite us as
 ```
 @article{cui2021dressing,
   title={Dressing in Order: Recurrent Person Image Generation for Pose Transfer, Virtual Try-on and Outfit Editing},